-This report from the Burton Blatt Institute at Syracuse University ("BBI"), with funding from the University of Leeds' Inclusive Public Space project, identifies and outlines relevant international, U.S. federal, state, and local laws that address and impact the accessibility of public spaces in the United States.
+This report from the Burton Blatt Institute at Syracuse University ("BBI"),1 with funding from the University of Leeds Inclusive Public Space project, identifies and outlines relevant international, U.S. federal, state, and local laws that address and impact the accessibility of public spaces in the United States.

 BBI Background.
 BBI reaches around the globe in its efforts to advance the civic, economic, and social participation of people with disabilities.
-BBI has scores of researchers and knowledge translation experts in multiple disciplines, across its offices in Syracuse, New York City, Atlanta, Washington, D.C., and Lexington Kentucky.
+BBI engages leading researchers and knowledge translation experts in multiple disciplines, across its offices in Syracuse, New York City, Atlanta, Washington, D.C., and Lexington Kentucky.
 BBI experts have led or taken part in scores of projects focused on enhancing community integration, public, social and cultural inclusion, self-determination, employment, technology, and legal and economic independence.
+The Chairman of BBI is Dr. Peter Blanck, who also is University Professor at Syracuse University which is the highest faculty rank at the University.